17 Jun List: CP State gets bills passed in both Houses

 Parental Notification of Restraints — A.8540 (Burdick)/S.7548-A (Harckham) amends the education law to require each school district to develop a procedure to notify a student with disability’s parent or person in parental relation on the same day when a physical or mechanical restraint is used on the student, or the student is placed in a time out room.
 This law would go into effect upon the Governor’s signature.

 School Psychologists in 4410s — S.8802 (Mayer)/A.9973 (Griffin) extends for two years provisions of law authorizing school psychologists to continue to be part of the multi-disciplinary evaluation team for the evaluation of children ages 3 to 5 years old for preschool special education services.
-This law would take effect upon the Governor’s signature.
+On June 30, 2022, Governor Hochul signed S.8802 (Mayer)/A.9973 (Griffin) into law as Chapter 339 of the Laws of 2022.
+This law took effect upon the Governor’s signature.
+CP Strongly supported.

 Medically Fragile Children Coverage — A.289-C (Gottfried)/S.2121-C (Rivera) amends the public health law and the insurance law to ensure that medically fragile children receive appropriate care and treatment, and that health plans adopt policies and procedures tailored to the unique healthcare needs of this population.
 The law would be effective on January 1 after it is signed by the Governor.

 Medicaid Coverage of Applied Behavioral Analysis (ABA) — A.299-B (Gottfried)/S.1578-B (Rivera) amends the social services law to include applied behavioral analysis under standard coverage for Medicaid recipients.
 This law takes effect on the 180th day after it is signed by the Governor with an immediate requirement that the DOH Commissioner shall make regulations and take other actions reasonably necessary to implement this act on that date.